RoTechnology/Lightweight-Cryptography/README.md

 The *TAKS.h* is the library that implements the TAKS algorithm.

 The *AES.h* is the library that implements the symmetric message encryption and decryption functions.
+## Usage description
+To correctly use the library tests follow this steps:

+1. Include .h files into the project folder
+2. Compile main.c and run your code

+**Make sure to include the right files based on the OS used.**